codexive-zech/awesome-npm-packages-for-developers/README.md

 - [Recharts](https://www.npmjs.com/package/recharts)

-  > Recharts is a Redefined chart library built with React and D3.
+  > Recharts is a library that provides a set of components for building charts in React.
+It is a popular choice among developers because it offers a simple API and supports many different use cases.

 - [React Toastify](https://www.npmjs.com/package/react-toastify)